FearlessSolutions/engineering-practice-domains/CONTRIBUTING.md

-# Contributing to Data Practice Domain
+# Contributing to Practice Domains

-We're thrilled that you're interested in contributing to the Data Practice Domain!
+We're thrilled that you're interested in contributing to the Practice Domains!
 This document provides a set of guidelines for contributing to this practice domain's mono-repo on GitHub.
 These are mostly guidelines, not rules.
 Use your best judgment, and feel free to propose changes to this document in a pull request.

 ## Our Practice Domain's Vision